restfulapi/api-strategy/README.md

 #### Asynchronous Messaging

-Asynchronous messaging provides a number of benefits and may augment the use of RESTful/hypermedia APIs.
+Asynchronous messaging provides a number of benefits and may augment the use of HTTP and RESTful/hypermedia APIs.
 Asynchronous messaging provides:

 * Reliability and guaranteed delivery
 * Asynchronous 'store and forward' semantics
 * Support for the 'Pub Sub' domain (subscription based consumption)
 * Support for event-based architectures

 However, caution is again necessary to avoid 'Enterprise Application Integration' (EAI) failures such as high complexity and difficult administration of middleware.
 Web standards often provide a more desirable (less complex) approach than propagating the use of message broker middleware within an organization.
 Additionally, firewall issues may require special permissions or HTTP tunneling.

 Cloud-hosted asynchronous messaging solutions typically avoid these issues and expose HTTP APIs to support sending and retrieving messages.
 Amazon Web Service (AWS) [SQS](http://aws.amazon.com/sqs/) and [Kinesis](http://aws.amazon.com/kinesis/) are two such examples of asynchronous messaging services that may provide the specific semantics appropriate for a need.

 In addition, some NoSQL databases including MongoDB and Redis may be used to implement pub/sub semantics.
 Redis is particularly popular for this purpose.
 Using Redis is particularly attractive in cases where the key store is leveraged for other purposes such as configuration or caching.
 The pub sub semantics are often employed internally (not for the purpose of integration but to distribute the work load across asynchronous workers).